elunna/nerfhack-changelog/README.md

 ### The Wizard's Tower Overhaul
 * NerfHack borrows from other great variants to create the biggest and baddest tower that Rodney could ever reside in.
-* The Wizard's Tower has been expanded to a staggering 8 levels high.
+* The Wizard's Tower has been expanded to a staggering 8 levels high to provide a highly challenging penultimate test.
 * Level 8: wizard1 from EvilHack and where the Wizard of Yendor awaits.
 * Level 7: Return of Sokoban: it's an evil version of Sokoban from vanilla NetHack - the Wizard is certainly cruel isn't he... and no prizes either :(.
 * Level 6: wizard1 from xNetHack - fight your way through a honeycomb of randomly generated chambers.